Here below is an undated photo of Haile Sellassie I** , the last Ethiopian emperor, 1892 -1975 .

 This was not uncommon in Ethiopia among sedentary populations.

-But this would not have been common among all Ethiopians especially pastoral or semi-nomadic populations.
+But the domestication of lions would not have been common among all Ethiopians especially pastoral or semi-nomadic populations.
 At one hundred years of age, my father awoke with nightmares that lions were prowling close: he was raised in a small hamlet in far western Ethiopia in a family who raised a few crops and also kept cattle.
 Lions were and are a danger.

 The lion is called the ‘black’ lion in Ethiopia for the dark mane occurring on the head, neck, chest and belly of some of them.